AppThemes/network-privacy/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.1.3 =
+* add filter for privacy settings
+* change default cap for administrators from add_users to promote_users
+* insert fix for BuddyPress [thanks to Simon Wheatley](http://wordpress.org/support/topic/plugin-network-privacy-problem-with-buddypress)

 = 0.1.2 =
 * update to be compatible with WP 3.3